Popeye’s Guide To Pumping Up Your Core Web Vitals

 Eliminate Render-Blocking Resources

-If your browser has to wait for JavaScript or CSS files to load before displaying the largest content, your LCP will suffer.
+If your browser waits for JavaScript or CSS files to load before displaying the largest content, your LCP will suffer.
 You can fix this by:

-• Minimising and deferring JavaScript: Only load JavaScript that is essential for the initial rendering.
+• Minimising and deferring JavaScript: Only load JavaScript essential for the initial rendering.
 Defer non-essential scripts until after the main content is visible.

 • Minify CSS files: Like Popeye’s streamlined ship, keep your CSS files as lightweight as possible by removing unnecessary spaces, comments, and code.